Ashiakin/Frontend-color-website/README.md

 # Frontend landing page/ full front page website for a small color company

 This is a frontend-only website project.
 It's designed to be simple and efficient, without the need for a backend for now.
-This project demostrates the ability to use the tools below profieciently for the front end design of a modern color company.
+This project demonstrates the ability to use the tools below proficiently for the front end design of a modern color company.

 ## Built With